lpereira/lwan/README.md

 you) and a valid email address.
 There's no need to add `Signed-off-by` lines, even though it's fine to send commits with them.

-If a change is requested in a pull request, you have three choices:
+If a change is requested in a pull request, you have two choices:

  - *Reply asking for clarification.*  Maybe the intentions were not clear enough, and whoever asked for changes didn't fully understand what you were trying to